 Public memory gardens – or memorial gardens – are public areas dedicated to the memory of a person or group of people.
 They usually have some form of specific connection – maybe it is a site where many people lost their lives or are buried.
+(The same could apply to an area which is not actually a garden – for instance the Twin Towers Memorial).
 If the memory garden is in recognition of a person it may be where they spent a lot of their time when they were alive or had some other form of link to it.
 The area may be many hundreds of acres in size, or a small grassy patch in the middle of a city.

 But memory gardens don’t have to be open public areas.
 Many people create memorial gardens on their own private land.

 So what are memory gardens if not public areas?